Simple, Proven Methods That Work

-The key to success is not using an overly harsh approach when teaching your puppy where you want them to use the bathroom.
+The key to success is not using an overly harsh approach when teaching your puppy where you want them to go potty.
 Also, make sure you are consistent!
-I can not stress this enough!
+I can not stress this enough.

-Don’t let your little guy or gal fool you!
+Don’t let your little one fool you!
 Chihuahuas are capable of learning how to go potty outside or on a puppy pad quickly and easily.
 Although Chis are small, some have a stubborn streak that can make house training difficult.

 If you want to cut back on accidents, consistency is your potty training BFF!